atrn/ici/README.md

 newer functions and types are not documented.
 Careful reading of the [CHANGES](CHANGES) file is the suggested work-around.

+The file [doc/html/ici.html](doc/html/ici.html) *has* had the name changes applied and is a good starting point to learn about the language.

-The fundamental issue is extracting the documentation from the FrameMaker `.fm` files and turning it into something that can be maintained.
+The fundamental issue with the documentation is extracting it from the FrameMaker `.fm` files and turning it into something that can be maintained.